Yandex Cloud

 2. In the CDN resources tab, click Create resource.

-3. Configure your CDN resource as follows:
+3. Configure the basic CDN resource settings:

-• Content query: Select From one origin.
+• In the Content query field, select From one origin.

 Alert